kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     |   373 | 2018-03-21 13:34:02.363616 | it | 2018-03-21 13:18:03.028418 | 959.33514785767 |
     +-------+----------------------------+----+----------------------------+-----------------+

-With this sample you see that the times taken are very diverse as well which again relates to the nature column `created` and select with respect to this column.
+With this sample you see that the times taken are very diverse as well which again relates to the nature of the data.
+Also you see that I introduced a new column `created` and select with respect to this column.
 The reason is that I changed my mind.
-I didn't want to delete all data with every new run but keep this data for further inspection.
+I no longer wanted to delete all data with every new run but keep this data for further inspection instead.
 So I had to rewrite my code accordingly.

 Here is a sample with the data we already had a look at: